University of Rijeka

-The University of Rijeka (Sveučilište u Rijeci) is in the city of Rijeka, Croatia, with faculties in cities throughout the regions of Primorje, Istria and Lika.
+The University of Rijeka (Sveučilište u Rijeci) is a public university located in the city of Rijeka, Croatia, with faculties in cities throughout the regions of Primorje, Istria and Lika.

-The University of Rijeka is composed of eleven faculties, one art academy, two departments, university libraries and the Student Centre Rijeka (SCRI).
+The University of Rijeka is composed of eleven faculties, one art academy, two departments, university libraries, and the Student Centre Rijeka (SCRI).

 History

-While the modern university was founded on May 17, 1973, the first school of higher education was established in 1627 by the Jesuits and enjoyed equal status with the academies in the largest cities of the Austrian Empire.
+While the modern university was founded on May 17, 1973, the first school of higher education had been established in 1627 by the Jesuits, and enjoyed equal status with the academies in the largest cities of the Austrian Empire.
 The Faculty of Philosophy, established in 1726, operated for two years.
 The Theological Faculty was founded in 1728.
 From 1773 to 1780, Rijeka was the seat of the Royal Academy.
-The modern day university was established during 1970's, a decade of exponential rise in number of higher education institutions in the former Yugoslavia when alongside Rijeka universities in Osijek, Kragujevac, Split, Mostar, Podgorica, Bitola, Maribor, Banja Luka and Tuzla all opened their doors.
+The modern day university was established during 1970's, a decade of exponential rise in number of higher education institutions in the former Yugoslavia when, alongside Rijeka, universities in Osijek, Kragujevac, Split, Mostar, Podgorica, Bitola, Maribor, Banja Luka and Tuzla all opened their doors.

 The departments of biotechnology, informatics, mathematics and physics were founded in 2008.

-In 2022 the Department of Mathematics and the Department of Informatics became faculties.
+In 2022, the Department of Mathematics and the Department of Informatics became faculties in their own right.

-On 18 Aprul 2009, a fire broke out around 14:00 at the construction site of the new building of the Faculty of Engineering in Trsat, on the site of a former barracks.
-The fire encompassed three floors, and was most likely started by a welding spark.
-The Rijeka fire department responded and was quickly joined by professionals from Opatija.
-All workers were evacuated and there were no injuries.
-Construction at the site had begun in 2005 and was exceptionally expensive for the University, at about 300 million euros.
+In the early afternoon of 18 April 2009, a fire broke out at the construction site of the new building of the Faculty of Engineering in Trsat, the site of former barracks.
+The fire engulfed three floors, and was most likely started by a welding spark.
+The Rijeka fire department responded and was quickly joined by first responders from Opatija.
+All construction workers were successfully evacuated and no injuries were reported.
+Construction at the site had begun in 2005 and ended costing over 300 million euros.